Texas is running out of execution drug pentobarbital

 Dieter said all executions carried out in the United States during the past 13 months have used pentobarbital.
 He said some states are in the process of obtaining the necessary legal approval to switch to other sedatives.

-One option is the surgical anesthetic propofol, which was blamed for the 2009 death of singer Michael Jackson.
-Missouri revised its execution protocol in 2012 to include it but the state has not had an execution since the protocol was changed.
+One option is the surgical anesthetic propofol, which was blamed for the 2009 death of singer Michael Jackson and Missouri revised its execution protocol in 2012 to include it.
+But the state has not had an execution since the protocol was changed.

 Makers of the drug have objected to its possible use in executions.